Mangopay/api-docs/page/18_authentification.md

-# Authentification
+# Authentication

 There are two ways to authenticate and communicate with MANGOPAY:
 * **OAuth 2.0**: simple to implement, it has a very high level of security
-* **Basic Access Authentification**, which is a fast way to implement our API.
+* **Basic Access Authentication**, which is a fast way to implement our API.
 However, this presents an average security level

 **Remark**: the two methods only work over HTTPS.

-## Basic Access Authentification
+## Basic Access Authentication

-To connect to the API with a standard Basic Access Authentification, the user sends the server authentification credentials thanks to the Authorization Header.
+To connect to the API with a standard Basic Access Authentication, the user sends the server Authentication credentials thanks to the Authorization Header.
 The Authorization Header is constructed as follows:

 1. Username and password are combined into a string "username:password"
 2. The resulting [string](https://en.wikipedia.org/wiki/String_literal) is then encoded using [Base64](https://en.wikipedia.org/wiki/Base64)